WorldMaker/jocobookclub/src/site/ballot/hidden-life-cecily-larson.md

 > Fiction that is NOT Science Fiction: 14 hr audiobook

-In 1924, four-year-old Cecily Larson’s mother reluctantly drops her off at an orphanage in Chicago, promising to be back once she’s made enough money to support both Cecily and herself.
+> In 1924, four-year-old Cecily Larson’s mother reluctantly drops her off at an orphanage in Chicago, promising to be back once she’s made enough money to support both Cecily and herself.
 But she never returns....

-I read it and thoroughly enjoyed it
+> I read it and thoroughly enjoyed it

-Content warnings include undefined
+Content warnings include health scares, sexual abuse, alcoholism, racism, cruelty